rhaefer/harospec/content/home/blog.md

 active = true  # Activate this widget? true/false
 weight = 25  # Order that this section will appear.

-title = "Recent Posts"
+title = "Posts"
-subtitle = ""
+subtitle = "Examples of applying data science to manage and visualize recreational projects."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.